IBM/TDD-NodeJS-Containers/README.md

 ***Figure 1.
 Production flow***

-1. Consumer calls the microservice over the internet (http/s request).
+1. Client API Consumer calls the microservice over the internet (http/s request).
 1. ExpressJS `web server` accepts the REST request (e.g. GET /convertCurrency/ZAR/USD/600.66).
-1. Code routing in Express passes the request to a service module which in turn calls the European Currency Exchange API.
+1. Code routing in Express passes the request to a service module which in turn calls the External European Currency Exchange API (http://api.exchangeratesapi.io).
 1. An exchange rate for ZAR is retrieved and stored.
 The value of 600.66 South African Rands (ZAR) is converted to US Dollars(USD).
 1. The ExpressJS `web server` sends a response to the calling consumer with the dollar amount (in this case, $40.59 ).